 |---|---|---|

-| Googlebot | High (no indexing) | Low (search indexing, not training) |
+| Googlebot | High (no Google indexing) | Low (search index, not training) |

-| Bingbot | Medium (Bing visibility) | Low (search indexing, not training) |
+| Bingbot | Medium (Bing + Copilot) | Low (search index, not training) |

 | Google-Extended | None (search unaffected) | Medium (Gemini training) |

-| GPTBot | Low/None | Medium-High (model training) |
+| GPTBot | None (no search role) | Medium-High (model training) |

-| ChatGPT-User | Low (no search impact) | Low (real-time retrieval, may cite) |
+| ChatGPT-User | Low (no search role) | Low (user-triggered retrieval, may cite) |

 | ClaudeBot | None | Medium-High (model training) |

-| CCBot | None directly | High (Common Crawl widely used for training) |
+| CCBot | None directly | High (archive widely reused for training) |

 Using the matrix for decisions